 2.10.
 Physician Faculty Members

-Physician faculty members must have current certification in the specialty by the American Board of Medical Genetics and Genomics or possess qualifications judged acceptable to the Review Committee.
-(Core)
+Physician faculty members must have current certification in the specialty by the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopaedic Surgery or possess qualifications judged acceptable to the Review Committee. ^(Core)